 - assess knowledge and understanding of abstract concepts and theories

 - evaluate ability to work as part of a team in laboratory settings

-When preparing for a lab assessment, always refer to the guidelines and requirements provided by your lecturer and keep the following points in mind:
+When designing a lab assessment, keep the following points in mind:

 - Be clear on what format the assessment will take.
 For example, it may involve: